-A TBI can happen when an external force causes damage to the brain.
+A traumatic brain injury (TBI) can happen when an external force causes damage to the brain.
 Common causes of TBI include falls, automobile accidents, and sports injuries.
 There are many different names for TBI such as concussion, Shaken Baby Syndrome, head injury, or anoxia (loss of oxygen) due to trauma.
 According to the Centers for Disease Control and Prevention, in 2020 there were approximately 214,110 TBI-related hospitalizations and 69,473 TBI-related deaths in 2021.
-Not included in these estimates are TBIs treated in primary care or urgent case, TBIs sustained by military service members, TBIs treated in the emergency department only, and TBIs that are untreated.
+Not included in these estimates are TBIs treated in primary care or urgent cases, TBIs sustained by military service members, TBIs treated in the emergency department only, and TBIs that are untreated.

 TBI can affect various aspects of a person's life.
 People living with TBI and their families often require a range of services and supports to allow an individual to maintain a safe and secure environment in the housing setting of their choice.
 Individual needs are different and can change over time, so it is important that systems provide person-centered services and supports.